meetup/SAR-function-alarms/function-errors-alarm/README.md

 ## Supported Parameters

-We support adding alarms for up to five lambdas via the `FunctionName0`, `FunctionName1`, ..., `FunctionName4` parameters.
+We support adding alarms for up to eight lambdas via the `FunctionName0`, `FunctionName1`, ..., `FunctionName4` parameters.

 NOTE: We can't support any more than 8 at this time, due to a limitation in the number of CloudFormation template parameters.